pragmaticdev798/War-of-Circles/README.md

-# War of Balls(circles)
+# War of circles

-Welcome to the war of balls!
+Welcome to the war of circles!
 This is an interactive game where you control a white circle using hand gestures to collect points by touching colored circles while avoiding the white circle.

 ![Demo](https://github.com/user-attachments/assets/77e94de2-f91a-493f-a157-53647499447d)